Islamic design

 The minaret of the old seaside mosque at al-Khor, 1975

-The early masaajid in Qatar were traditionally uncomplicated, simple designs.
-Sadly, few are left.
-This first photograph was taken at al-Khor in October 1975, three years after the housing served by the masjid associated with this burj on the foreshore had been taken down.
+This second photograph was taken at al-Khor in October 1975, three years after the housing served by the masjid associated with this manara or burj on the foreshore had been taken down.
 Here it stands, itself awaiting demolition.
 Behind it can be seen the burj of one of the new wave of masaajid that began to spring up to serve the new housing developments funded by the increasing wealth of the State.
 Both new and old are simple designs, but this older burj illustrates something of the scale and character the earlier structures possessed.

 * Please note that there is likely to be a degree of repetition in the notes on this page with notes elsewhere.
 In fact, that may be true on many other pages, if not all…